moonbitlang/moonbit-course/course2/lecture_en.md

 - `(2023, 10, 24).0 == 2023`
 - `(2023, 10, 24).1 == 10`

+#### Unit

+In MoonBit, the `Unit` type represents a singular value denoted as `()`.
+Though seemingly useless, it holds significant implications as it enables the treatment of statements as expressions: in MoonBit, all statements evaluate to `()`.

 #### Other Data Types

-MoonBit has a rich type system, which includes many other types that we have not yet discussed, such as function types, unit types, and list types.
+MoonBit has a rich type system, which includes many other types that we have not yet discussed, such as function types and list types.
 These types will be explored in detail in future modules.

 ### Expression Evaluation